How To Look At A House

 Friday, July 6, 2018

 The average lifespan of cast iron drain/sewer pipe is 50 to 70 years, with an average of 60 years.
 It is easily recognized by the thickened female “hub” at each pipe segment connection.
 Rust eventually eats through cast iron, primarily from the inside out, as shown in the photo below.
-Because corrosion is accelerated by moisture, pipe with light effluent flow and installed in a dry environment can survive 20 to 30 years longer.
+Because corrosion is accelerated by moisture, pipe with light effluent flow and installed in a dry environment can survive 20 to 30 years longer, and cast iron in an extremely humid, wet environment can sometimes fail as soon as 40 years.
 Cast iron began to be replaced by plastic PVC and ABS plastic pipe in the mid 1970s, and has not been used for new construction since the 1980s.

 Go to our blog post What is the average lifespan of the parts of a house? for rating of other house components.